WordPress/gutenberg/packages/blocks/README.md

 _Parameters_

 -   _slug_ `string`: Block category slug.
--   _category_ `Object`: Object containing the category properties that should be updated.
+-   _category_ `object`: Object containing the category properties that should be updated.

 <a name="withBlockContentContext" href="#withBlockContentContext">#</a> **withBlockContentContext**